Here's What to Know about the Latest Somalia Attacks

 Police said a truck bomb exploded outside a hotel near the Ministry of Foreign Affairs in the crowded K5 intersection.
 Two hours later, another explosion rattled the Medina district, which houses Somali National University.
-The attacks claimed 276 lives and injured more than 300, according to the Associated Press, making it the deadliest attack in Somalia's history and one of the worst in the world in recent years.
+The attacks claimed more than 300 lives and injured another 300, according to the Associated Press, making it the deadliest attack in Somalia's history and one of the worst in the world in recent years.
 The toll is expected to rise as excavations of the blast sites continue.

 Who carried out the atrocity?